 If you like creative projects and like working with your hands then join us and learn to SEW BEAUTIFULLY!
 Learning to sew is a valuable skill that will serve you well, and it's fun to create projects for your family, friends and home.

 Calling all who love theater, inside and out!
 The Oregon Shakespeare Festival is NOT just Shakespeare!
-This spring, students will see three plays at the renowned Oregon Shakespeare Festival, and one musical at the Oregon Cabaret Theater – all in the lovely town of Ashland, Oregon.
-We will attend workshops with actors of the company, a series of prologues for each play designed to inform and enhance the experience, a design workshop around sets, costuming, lighting, and sound, and a multi-media backstage tour.
+This spring, students will see four plays at the renowned Oregon Shakespeare Festival, and one musical at the Oregon Cabaret Theater – all in the lovely town of Ashland, Oregon.
+We will attend workshops with actors from the company, a series of prologues for each play designed to inform and enhance the experience, a design workshop around sets, costuming, lighting, and sound, and a multi-media backstage tour.

 Death Valley Rocks! explores the extreme landscapes of the hottest place in the world.
 Also known for being the driest and lowest place in the continental U.S., Death Valley National Park offers amazing, austere and beautiful scenery.
 This trip will test your limits through hiking and backpacking explorations into the canyons, up the peaks and across the vast salt flats that make up the park.
 Love the rainforests of Western Washington and want to experience the other extreme?
 This trip is for you!
 Want to get out of the winter rains and dry off in the desert?
 Death Valley is calling!

 This awesome trip will guarantee you an increase in outdoor education and experience, improve your knowledge of our planet's environmental diversity, better your understanding of teamwork and group dynamics and push your limits both physically and mentally.
 Are you up to the challenge?

 Strap on your hiking boots, rub in the sunscreen, cinch your pack straps and check the map, Death Valley Rocks!